CGCL-codes/PatchEvolution/README.md

 In detail, each pickle file in [dataset](dataset/) holds information related to its respective project such as CVEs, patches, and all versions of the patch-related functions.

-**Be noted that we will open source the study once the paper is accepted.**

 ## Dataset Usage